 Ingredients for making yaki udon presented.

-How to make Yaki Udon
+Step-by-Step: How to make Yaki Udon

 Udon noodles are thick, chewy Japanese wheat noodles, and come in fresh (vacuum-sealed) or frozen—both need a quick soak in hot water before cooking.
-Check out my Kimchi Udon Soup Recipe for the same idea!

-Start by mixing the yaki udon sauce ingredients in a bowl and set it aside.
+2. Make sauce and cook protein: Mix the yaki udon sauce ingredients in a bowl and set it aside.
 Heat oil in a wok or large frying pan on high, and cook the ground pork until it’s well done and crisp.

 Stir-fried yaki udon in a bowl with chopsticks.